-You must implement the National Principles for Child Safe Organisations endorsed by the Commonwealth and available at: https://childsafe.humanrights.gov.au/national-principles.
+You must implement the National Principles for Child Safe Organisations endorsed by the Commonwealth and available at: National Principles | Child Safe Organisations (humanrights.gov.au)

 You will need to complete a risk assessment to identify the level of responsibility for children and the level of risk of harm or abuse, and put appropriate strategies in place to manage those risks.
 You must update this risk assessment at least annually.